elvis-darko/Personal-Projects/FULL CYCLE PROJECTS/fullcycleprojects.md

 ## THE CRISP-DM FRAMEWORK
 The CRISP-DM Framework is an accepted and approved framework that serves as a guide for Data Science projects.
 It entails the Data Science full life cycle.

-CRISP-DM is an abbreviation that stands for Cross_Industry Standard Pracrice for Data Mining
+CRISP-DM is an abbreviation that stands for Cross-Industry Standard Pracrice for Data Mining

 The Stages in the framework are;
 1. Business Understanding